 K.V.Lann and J. T. Hackos, The Insider's Guide to Technical Writing.
 Laguna Hill, CA: XML Press, 2012.

 All UC faculty use email as the main communication tool.
-You can find detailed information from this CEAS directory.
-Likewise, you can find professors' contact information in other departmental websites.
+You can find detailed information from the UC Directory.